 Q: Will new hires be entitled to leave under the Families First Coronavirus Response Act (FFCRA) immediately or can I require them to wait?

-A: The FFCRA allows employees to take two types of leave: Emergency Paid Sick Leave (EPSL) and Public Health Emergency Leave (PHEL)/Expanded FMLA.
+A: Through December 31, 2020, the FFCRA allows employees to take two types of leave: Emergency Paid Sick Leave (EPSL) and Public Health Emergency Leave (PHEL)/Expanded FMLA.
 All employees are entitled to use EPSL, regardless of their length of service.
 To be eligible for PHEL/Expanded FMLA, though, an employee must be employed with the employer for at least 30 calendar days prior to the leave.
 Note: New hires may also be entitled to leave under state and/or local rules.

 As the economy begins to restart in certain locations and consumer spending habits change, some employers may need to bolster their workforce.
 Evaluate your hiring practices to adapt to this new environment and comply with applicable federal, state, and local laws and regulations.